CARING FOR EACH OTHER

 Our pastor will be available to work with you in making your wedding plans.
 Clergy from outside our church may assist in the service, at the discretion of our Pastor.
 The formal pronouncement of the marriage and the signing of the legal license shall be done by the 2nd Congregational Church Pastor.

-If you are interested in getting married at Second Church, please click here for more information or call the church pastor, Rev. Fred Meade at 508-566-4590.
+If you are interested in getting married at Second Church, please click here for more information.

 The time of death can be one of the most difficult experiences for all of us.
 We are very sensitive to the emotions involved and are well aware of the many decisions about a service which must be made in a short time.
 We will help you wade through these waters with compassion and an awareness of God’s continuing presence.

-When death is anticipated or experienced, call the Pastor Rev. Fred 508-566-4590.
+When death is anticipated or experienced, call the Church Office 978-922-3064.
 With this first call we can discuss the day, time, and place for the service.
 These plans are normally made in conjunction with the funeral home you choose.
 The minister will then arrange a meeting with the family to discuss details of the service.
 Please click here for more information.

 To support our youth in furthering their education, Second Church has a Scholarship Committee that administers various scholarship funds and awards scholarships to worthy young recipients.
 We invite area high school and technical school seniors and college students to apply for one or more scholarships.
 Awards are made to students regardless of religious affiliation or place of residence.